 Many recipes call for this puree to be squeezed in a cotton bag to remove excess moisture, but mine was already dry enough that it clung to the bowl and compacted smoothly when pressed.

 Finally, my sweet red bean paste was finished.
-As you can see, the final yield from 250g of dried beans fits in an 870ml (29 oz) container with a little room to spare.
-This is easily enough for a few bowls of o-shiruko or several dozen dorayaki.
+The final yield from 250g of dried beans fit in an 870ml (29 oz) container with a little room to spare.
+This was easily enough for a few bowls of o-shiruko or several dozen dorayaki.
 But that’s a story for next time!

 This smooth red bean paste recipe combines the full flavour of freshly cooked beans with an elegant sweetness.
 Koshian can be used in various wagashi (traditional Japanese sweets).